sccheruku/near-ncd-submission/README.md

 # Visit the app on http://localhost:3000
 ```

+### Viewer Rewards
-### After you have browsed enough, assuming the Campaign Target Impressions have been met.
+After you have browsed enough, assuming the Campaign Target Impressions have been met.
 Some funds from the campaign will be added to your account.

+You can checkout this Transaction for an example of how it works: https://explorer.testnet.near.org/transactions/oHiSSuPgrB9ihLsKwAp3bguUMqT38VHhmxNoCevneTr
+The last viewer triggers the campaign to close.
+At this point, `lib.rs->close_ad_campaign` is called and the smart contract calculates the payouts for each viewer based on the number of times they saw the advertisements.

 ### Demo Video Link

+### Closing remarks and Next Steps
+- Allow deleting data from contracts after the ad campaign is completed.
+- Make ad-views without tracking or linking to the viewer
+- `lib.rs->increment_impression` is vulnerable to attack -> someone can call it 100s of times to take funds from the campaign.

+This project can be improved upon but a production worthy app might require a combination of smart contracts to orchestrate advertisements and track impressions without giving away the near addresses of people that have viewed the app.
+It may not be ideal for privacy.